 Typically, petrol prices within Australia tend to be higher the further the petrol must travel to get to the pump.

 Petrol prices in regional locations are generally higher and more stable than those in the capital cities (Source: ACCC).

-Petrol prices and taxes in OECD Asian countries December quarter 2016
+Petrol prices and taxes in OECD Asian countries (March 2019)